Román González (boxer): González vs. Sor Rungvisai II

 Loeffler confirmed a date in the fall of 2017 would be considered and a venue will be discussed with representatives of Rungvisai.
 On 6 June Loeffler said the rematch would take place on 9 September on HBO at a location in California.
 It was said the Japanese super flyweight Naoya Inoue would be in line to make his American TV debut on the same card.
 On 7 June González travelled to Japan to negotiate a deal with Teiken Promotions for the fight.
 One of the main reasons for discussing the contract, was his purse.
 It was revealed by Mexican promoter Osvaldo Küchle, that Cuadras and Estrada would fight on the undercard for the WBC interim title.
 On 6 July Tom Loeffler announced the fight would take place at the StubHub Center in Carson, California.
-The event also features WBO champion Naoya Inoue and is considered historic as one of the biggest cards of all time in the smaller weight classes.
+The event also features WBO champion Naoya Inoue and it was verbally agreed that should González win against Rungvisai, then he and Inoue will meet in a unification bout.
 It was confirmed the fight would be shown live on Sky Sports in the United Kingdom.

 At the 7-day weigh in on 3 September González weighed 119.8 lbs and Rungvisai weighed in at 119 lbs.
 Per WBC rules, both boxers were required to weigh no more than 121 lbs.
 At the official weigh-in one day before the fight, González tipped the scales at 114.8 lbs, while Sor Rungvisai weighed 115 lbs.
 González would be paid a career high $600,000 purse, while Sor Rungvisai would make $170,000.

 On fight night, in front of a pro-González sell-out crowd of 7,418, González suffered his second consecutive career defeat and failed to regain the WBC title, after being knocked out by Sor Rungvisai in the fourth round of their rematch.
 The opening round started with both fighters throwing heavy shots.
 Sor Rungvisai began to work the body straight away.
 In round 4, González was knocked down hard from a left to the head.
 González beat the count getting up at 7, but on unsteady legs.
 Rungvisai then finished the badly hurt González with a right to the head that put him down flat on his back.
 Referee Tom Taylor didn't bother with a count, waiving the fight off at 1:18 of the round.
 González was taken to the hospital after the fight for precaution.
 Like the first fight, an accidental headbutt occurred in round 1, when González complained and the crowd booed, the referee warned Rungvisai.
 The fight averaged an audience of 796,000 viewers on HBO and peaked at 835,000 viewers.